 3. Let the butter melt completely (about a minute) and keep it there, stirring constantly.

-How should the brown butter be?
+How brown butter should turn out

 Uses for brown butter: